karambarakat/cms_for_rust/README.md

     - strict semver policy: there will be no breaking changes in `queries_for_sqlx` beyond v0.1.0, as long as sqlx doesn't have its v1 this will not release v1.

 # Plugin System
-I'm working on a "Modular" plugin system inspired by Nvim plugins. the idea revolves arout the crate `inventory` the idea, each plugin is jsut an entry in Cargo.toml, and they export inventory items that define exaclty how they wish to be configured.
+I'm working on a "Modular" plugin system inspired by Nvim plugins. the idea revolves arout the crate `inventory` the idea, each plugin is defines how they wish to be customized by exporting `impl Collect`.

-this way there would be no such thing as 'core plugins', the cms will ship with default plugins and default entrypoint, but that just a code you can replace completely with something else, and the cms serve as just a code management tool.
+This way there would be no such thing as 'core plugins', each plugin is just an entry in Cargo.toml that submit inventory items.

+Every CMS have one enyrypoint "fn main", but this is 100% your code, I'm thinking to ship default entrypoint that includes all "built-in" plugins, and provide example of ones that are more customizable.

-for example, the migration in this crate is completely separate unit from the rest of the codebase, downstream crates can submit `dyn Migrate` that configure how the migration is run. same thing with 'entities' unit and 'axum' unit.
+for example, the migration in this crate is completely separate unit from the rest of the codebase, downstream crates can submit `dyn Migrate` that configure how the migration is run.